Long before Dutch-born Jan-Benedict E.M. Steenkamp came to America as a marketing professor, America came to him – or rather, to his parents.

 “My parents raised me as a child with deep appreciation and gratitude toward the United States,” Steenkamp says.
 “Neither my father nor my mother were under any illusions about what stood between their freedom and the Russians: the American soldiers in West Germany.
 During the Tet Offensive in 1968, we prayed for the American soldiers in Vietnam.”

 Steenkamp’s life and career have been shaped by both his family and the history and economics of the time in which he was born.

 Choosing a path

-Steenkamp, the Knox Massey Distinguished Professor of Marketing and area chair of marketing at UNC Kenan-Flagler since 2006, is now one of the world’s most-cited marketing scholars and an authority on how brands can compete successfully in the global economy.
+Steenkamp, the Knox Massey Distinguished Professor of Marketing at UNC Kenan-Flagler since 2006, is now one of the world’s most-cited marketing scholars and an authority on how brands can compete successfully in the global economy.

 “That I went to marketing rather than finance,” he says, “was actually a throw of the dice.”

 After finishing his research master of science degree at the Netherlands’ Wageningen University in 1983, he had two options: Pursue a PhD in finance or marketing.
 He was interested in and had studied both, but Wageningen – the world’s No. 1 agricultural university – focused heavily on math and science.
 To get into the school, he had focused heavily on math and statistics.
 Not surprisingly, for his PhD, he had applied for funding for a dissertation in finance.

 But in 1983 the Netherlands, like much of the world, was in a deep recession.
 Unemployment in the Netherlands was at 14 percent, and Steenkamp was worried.
 A position came open at Wageningen to teach marketing and, with the finance dissertation funding uncertain, he applied for it.